MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-lake-access.md

 During the Synapse workspace deployment through [Azure Portal](/features/azure-portal/), you have the option to either provide an existing storage account or create a new one.
 The provided storage account will be set as the **primary storage account** for the Synapse workspace.

-For any of the two options selected, the deployment process automatically grants the Synapse workspace identity, access to the specified Data Lake Storage Gen2 account, using the **Storage Blob Data Contributor** role.
+For any of the two options selected, the deployment process automatically grants the Synapse workspace identity access to the specified Data Lake Storage Gen2 account, using the **Storage Blob Data Contributor** role.

 If the deployment of Synapse workspace happens outside of the Azure Portal, you will have to add Synapse workspace identity to the **Storage Blob Data Contributor** role manually later.
-It is recommended to assign the role **Storage Blob Data Contributor** on the file system level to follow the least privilege principle.
+It is recommended to assign the role **Storage Blob Data Contributor** on the container level to follow the least privilege principle.

 When executing Pipelines, workflows, and notebooks through jobs, the Synapse workspace identity permission context is used .
 If any of the jobs read and/or write to the workspace primary storage, the workspace identity will use the read/write permissions granted through the **Storage Blog Data Contributor**.